1940 UK & Ireland Greyhound Racing Year: Summary

 The government were reportedly on the verge of calling a ban on racing and tracks that remained open were beset with problems with many of their staff being called up to fight in the war.
+Staff called up included trainers and the likes of Wilf Taylor and Albert Jonas were just two such cases.

 In addition many of the greyhound owners were unable to pay the kennel fees to their respective trainers for the same reason.
 The Greyhound Express even ran an article about their own dwindling staff at the newspaper.
 The anti–betting lobby led by the Labour Party wanted a total ban to racing, quoting that the public transport was being used by racegoers and as a result munitions factory workers were having to walk home.
 The nation was divided in regards to allowing racing to continue.

 Despite the problems the industry continued to record remarkable results, in terms of attendances and totalisator turnover.
 The leading greyhound company, the Greyhound Racing Association (GRA) saw reduced profits as expected but still made a net profit of £74,988.
 The figure was made all the more surprising because from 24 June until 31 December the company had only staged 23 meetings across its race tracks.
 GRA attendances for the year dropped but remained healthy at 2,516,816.

 After receiving instruction from the government, all tracks were ordered by the sports administrative body (the National Greyhound Racing Society) to reduce racing to one meeting per week.

 G.R.Archduke won the 1940 English Greyhound Derby, which became known as the 'Silent Derby' due to the fact that it started at White City but ended at Harringay Stadium, after White City closed for the rest if the war.

 Tracks

 Sunderland Greyhound Stadium held its inaugural race meeting on 23 March and Yarmouth Stadium opened on 11 May but would close soon after.
 The Brighton & Hove Greyhound Stadium kennels moved from on site to Albourne.

+Reading Stadium appointed former Reading F.C. goalkeeper Percy Whittaker as a trainer.